LucasPaesen/samenvattingen/test_cn2.md

 **Cisco express forwarding:**
 Builds a Forwarding Information Base (FIB), and an adjacency table.
 When a network has converged, the FIB and adjacency tables contain all the information a router would have to consider when forwarding a packet.
 The FIB contains precomputed reverse lookups, next hop information for routes including the interface and Layer 2 information.
 Cisco Express Forwarding is the fastest forwarding mechanism and the preferred choice on Cisco routers.

 ###Hoofdstuk 5
 [Terug naar hoofdstukken overzicht](#samenvatting-computernetwerken-2)

+**Inter-VLAN routing:**
+Layer 2 switches cannot forward traffic between VLANs without the assistance of a router.
+Inter-VLAN routing is a process for forwarding network traffic from one VLAN to another, using a router.

+**Multilayer switches:**
+Multilayer switches can perform Layer 2 and Layer 3 functions, replacing the need for dedicated routers.
+They support dynamic routing and inter-VLAN routing.

 ###Hoofdstuk 6
 [Terug naar hoofdstukken overzicht](#samenvatting-computernetwerken-2)

+**Voordelen van static routing:**

+2. Static routes are not advertised over the network, resulting in better security.
+3. Static routes use less bandwidth than dynamic routing protocols, no CPU cycles are used to calculate and communicate routes.
+4. The path a static route uses to send data is known.

+**Nadelen van static routing:**

+1. Initial configuration and maintenance is time-consuming.
+2. Configuration is error-prone, especially in large networks.
+3. Administrator intervention is required to maintain changing route information.
+4. Does not scale well with growing networks; maintenance becomes cumbersome.
+5. Requires complete knowledge of the whole network for proper implementation

 ###Afkortingen
 [Terug naar hoofdstukken overzicht](#samenvatting-computernetwerken-2)